A small, dark space closed over Harry, gentle, soft, warmth against his skin.

-The inky black drew back.
-Hermione stood brewing something in a vast black cauldron.
+Hermione stood over a vast black cauldron.
 Her hair shifted from bushy brown to bright, sleek silver and back again in time with the beat of Harry’s heart.

-That’s very strange.
+That’s a bit odd.
 She hasn’t been messing with polyjuice again has she?
-He reached up to rub at his glasses, but found them absent.
+He reached up to rub his glasses clean, but found smooth skin beneath his fingers.
 Why isn’t everything all blurry?

 Harry squinted at the cauldron and pretended Hermione’s hair wasn’t doing anything untoward.
 ‘What’re you making?’